-Prior to joining Morgan Lewis, Mr. McAllister served as a legislative aide to U.S. Senator Kay Bailey Hutchison on a variety of issues, including the enactment of the Energy Policy Act of 2005.
-Mr. McAllister also served for three years as a legal assistant and law clerk to Chief Judge Andrew S. Effron of the U.S. Court of Appeals for the Armed Forces.
+Prior to joining Morgan Lewis, Levi served as a legislative aide to US Senator Kay Bailey Hutchison.
+He worked on a variety of regulatory measures, including the Energy Policy Act of 2005.
+Levi also served for three years as a legal assistant and law clerk to Chief Judge Andrew S. Effron of the US Court of Appeals for the Armed Forces.

 American University, Washington College of Law, 2008, J.D., Cum Laude

-- University of Texas at Austin, 2003, B.S.
+University of Texas at Austin, 2003, B.S.

 U.S. Court of Appeals for the District of Columbia Circuit

 Clerkship to Judge Andrew Effron of the US Court of Appeals for the Armed Forces (2008)